ginstrom/paladin-novel/manuscript/chapter-02.md

 "We wait for his shift," Gond said.

 Pell's eyes glittered with something more than hunger.
-"Know this stretch of coast.
+His weathered hands bore the calluses of rope work, and when he spoke of the sea, his voice carried the cadence of a man born to salt spray.
+"Know this stretch of coast like my own scars.
 Grew up working the fishing boats out of Millhaven before I found more profitable work."
 His voice dropped even lower.
 "Ship's been angling northwest since yesterday.
 We're coming up on Widow's Cape—nasty bit of rocks that juts out like a broken finger.
 Captains always swing in close to avoid the deep currents beyond."

 "How close?"
 Gond asked.